GustavoVaAsc/Compiler-Team2/README.md

 lexical analyzers often rely on finite automata to identify valid tokens.
 This is achieved by defining regular expressions for all possible tokens, and then transforming them into a finite automaton (usually a deterministic finite automaton).

+_Parser:_ A tool used in natural language processing to analyze and understand the syntactic structure of a sentence or text.
+The goal of a parser is to determine the relationship between words and phrases in a text and their grammatical function within the context of the entire text.
+A parser could be defined as a program that analyzes a portion of text to determine its logical structure: the parsing phase in a compiler takes the text of a program and produces a syntax tree that represents the structure of the program.

+_Compiler:_ Translates a program written in a high-level programming language (C / C++, COBOL, etc.) into machine language.
+A compiler typically generates assembly language first and then translates the assembly language into machine language.
+A utility known as a "linker" combines all the necessary machine language modules into an executable program that can be run on the computer.

 ## Body